savitajadhav/Assignement/README.md

 TC1: User should be able to log in on entering valid credentials.

-TC2: User should not be able to logged in on entering invalid credentials and should get proper error message.
+TC2: User should not be able to log in on entering invalid credentials and should get a proper error message.
 Below are cases

 a.
 Valid username & invalid password.